 This series isn’t only my own story.
 It’s the story of others personally affected by addiction and incarceration.

 This is the story of 500,000 people who are currently living behind bars for drug-related crimes.
-It is time to break the silent voices of those affected by addiction and incarceration, because we are so much more than the stigma we face.
+It is time to stop silencing the voices of those affected by addiction and incarceration, because we are so much more than the stigma we face.
 We are advocates, parents, siblings, significant others, and friends.
-More than that we are human, and because of this, we are worthy of ending the stigma.
+More than that we are human.
+And we are worthy of ending the stigma.

 My experiences have led me to pursue a career in social work so that I can help people understand these issues.
 I’ve learned the judgment I faced for my experiences comes from the fear of not understanding it, and of dehumanizing the faces behind these experiences.
 I’m here to humanize these faces so that we can begin to create a more welcoming world.
-Last year I became involved with an organization called American Friends Service Committee, where we advocate for people who feel as if their human rights are being violated during their incarceration.
-At AFSC, I have been able to share my story as well as learn the stories of others affected by the same issues.
-We want to share our stories because we know firsthand how our justice system deals with addiction, and we know that the future and prosperity of our country depends on changing this system.
+Last year I became involved with an organization called American Friends Service Committee, which advocates for people who feel that their human rights are violated during their incarceration.
+At AFSC, I have been able to share my story and learn the stories of others affected by the same issues.
+We want to share our stories because we know firsthand how our justice system deals with addiction.
+We’re certain that the future and prosperity of our country depends on changing this system.

 Demetrius: Poverty, to Prison, to Good Neighbor

-Demetrius ended up getting caught, and two judges in Oakland County refused to sentence him because they were not in agreement with the federal mandatory minimums around drug crimes.
+Demetrius did end up getting caught.
+Two judges in Oakland County refused to sentence him because they were not in agreement with the federal mandatory minimums around drug crimes.
 The mandatory minimums at the time called for “natural life,” meaning he would spend his whole life in prison.
 Instead, the judge sentenced him to thirteen-sixty years.
 The county was not satisfied with this and appealed it.
 He was then sentenced to two counts of natural life.
 Demetrius felt that there had to be something he could do about his situation since two judges refused to sentence him.
 He became an advocate for himself and studied law.

-It wasn’t easy when Demetrius re-entered the free world, and there was a point where he didn’t want to face society because of its unforgivingness.
+It wasn’t easy for Demetrius to re-enter the free world.
+There was a point where he didn’t want to face society because of its lack of forgiveness.
 Once you are incarcerated, the title follows you for life; we brand ex-cons as “second-class citizens.”
-Demetrius is currently an advocate for prison reform and believes there is a need for a social structure where laws are carried out and implemented, but the time should fit the crime.
-For Demetrius, it seems society believes in cruel and unusual punishment for those with drug crimes not providing the necessary resources for change is cruel and unusual.
+Demetrius is currently an advocate for prison reform.
+He believes there is a need for a social structure where laws are carried out and implemented, but that the time should fit the crime.
+For Demetrius, it seems society believes in cruel and unusual punishment for those with drug crimes, as not providing the necessary resources for change is cruel and unusual.

 Marquis: Addiction As A Way Of Life

-Marquis has 11 years left before he reaches his earliest release date for his sentence.
-He contributes drug use to his incarceration, because if he had not been under the influence of drugs and alcohol, he probably would’ve used some rational thinking instead of reacting to a situation with violence.
+Marquis has 11 years left before he reaches the earliest possible release date for his sentence.
+He attributes drug use to his incarceration.
+If he had not been under the influence of drugs and alcohol, he may have been able to use some rational thinking instead of reacting to a situation with violence.
 Without his substance use, he feels like he probably would not be incarcerated.

 Drugs were a regular part of Marquis’s upbringing.
 He feels like his whole life has been filled with drugs and alcohol.
 Being the baby of the family, his earliest role models were his sisters and mother.
 His sisters drank and smoked marijuana and his mother drank, smoked marijuana, cigarettes, and used crack/cocaine.
-Marquis followed their direction and started drinking, smoking marijuana and cigarettes at the age of twelve.
-It was the lifestyle he knew, and even though his mother did not want him to take this path, she was too caught up in her own addiction to punish him.
-When his mother passed away from an overdose, he became angry and hurt, and fell into using substances more heavily.
+Marquis followed their example and started drinking, using marijuana, and smoking cigarettes at the age of twelve.
+It was the lifestyle he knew.
+Even though his mother did not want him to take this path, she was too caught up in her own addiction to punish him.
+When his mother passed away from an overdose, he was angry and hurt, and fell even more heavily into using substances.

-Addiction has always impacted his life and he felt like it is the sole reason his family was torn apart.
+Addiction has always impacted Marquis’s life, and he believed it was the sole reason his family was torn apart.
 It not only introduced him to a world of substance use, but also to violence.
 As his use increased, he started to be pushed in a different direction; away from his hopes and dreams.
-His marijuana use elevated to the use of ecstasy.
-Buying and selling drugs led Marquis to witness violent acts daily.
+His marijuana use escalated to the use of ecstasy.
+Through buying and selling drugs, Marquis witnessed violent acts daily.
 There were a lot of disputes over selling territories, drug sales, and a lot of angry reactions from the drugs themselves.
-Marquis said as he fell further into this world, he became numb to this violence and it was normalized.
+Marquis said as he fell further into this world, he became numb to this violence.
+It became normalized.
 Mixing this mindset with dangerous substances, he found himself in the worst situation he has ever experienced.

 Now Marquis lives his days in a correctional facility.
 He feels like substances led him to a life he never imagined.
-He said that living his life drunk and drugged up made him spiral out of control faster than he could keep up.
-He spends his days reflecting on the past.
+Living his life drunk and drugged up made him spiral out of control faster than he could keep up.
+Now he spends his days reflecting on the past.
 He knows that he is better than the choices he made and the way his life turned out.
-Knowing first hand about the power of addiction, Marquis feels like this should play a role in the consequences.
+What he needed was someone to keep him on the right path and genuinely take an interest in his well-being.
+He did not have anyone like this, and instead idolized and imitated drug users.
+Knowing first-hand about the power of addiction, Marquis feels like this should affect the consequences.
 He believes that if addiction played a role in the crime, a lighter sentence and a form of rehabilitation should be imposed.
-What he needed was someone to keep him on the right path and genuinely take an interest in his well-being.
-He did not have anyone like this and instead idolized and imitated drug users.
-Knowing first hand about the power of addiction, Marquis feels like this should play a role in the consequences.
-He believes that if addiction played a role in the crime, then a lighter sentence and a form of rehabilitation should be imposed.

-Instead of solving our country’s addiction problem, we’ve become a society that disregards millions of people with an addiction that need help.
-As a result, many people are spending long terms in our prisons, where they do not have access to the resources they need.
+Instead of solving our country’s addiction problem, we’ve become a society that disregards millions of people with an addiction—people that need help.
+As a result, many people are spending long terms in our prisons, without access to the resources they need.
 Prisons aren’t just filled with criminals; they’re filled with untreated addicts.
 I have one last thing to say: it is time to speak up and do better.